 Businesses should take practical steps to reduce the risk of spread between staff and to the general public.

-To minimise the transmission of COVID-19 and staff absenteeism, manufacturing practices and procedures should include:
+To minimise the transmission of COVID-19 and staff absenteeism, your manufacturing practices and procedures should include:

-What can I do to protect my employees and customers?
+What you can do to protect your employees and customers

 - Continue to reinforce good personal hygiene practices.

 - Encourage staff to wash their hands frequently throughout the day and have an adequate supply of soap and paper towel at hand wash stations.